Matt-and-Ari/quackity/README.md

 Quackity is a real-time team chat app built on InstantDB.
 It combines workspace-based messaging, threads, reactions, file attachments, invite emails, channel drafts, search, and channel calls in a single product.

-This repository is the home for the project featured in the latest Matt and Ari video tutorial, where we build a software product from scratch.
+This repository is the home for the project featured in the latest Matt and Ari video tutorial, where we build a software from scratch.
 Since filming, the project has been refactored and polished beyond what appears in the tutorial.

 If you want to explore the exact code and functionality from the 4-hour filmed build, see the tagged GitHub release [`Built While Filming`](https://github.com/Matt-and-Ari/quackity/releases/tag/built-while-filming).